Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Homebrew/Backgrounds/Works_In_Progress/Failed-Monk.md

 ---
 alias: ["Failed Monk"]
 cssclass:
+class: Any
+tags:
+- BnB/Homebrew/Backgrounds
-tags: BnB/Homebrew/Backgrounds, BnB/PC/Backgrounds/Any
+- BnB/PC/Backgrounds/Any
-title: Background Traits
+title: Failed Monk
 ---

+# Failed Monk

+## BnB Stuff

+## Old In Progress DnD Stuff

 A powerful calling led you to leave your life behind and travel to a mountain monastery, where you could learn ancient teachings and contemplate the meaning of all things in peace.
 Then you emptied a chamber pot out the window and hit the head monk mid-yawn.
 Fearing that vows of nonviolence can only extend so far, you fled in the night, seeking another calling.

-# Background Traits
+## Background Traits

 **Ability Score Modifiers:** Str -4; Dex -2; Int +3; Wis +6
 **Skill Proficiencies:** ?, ?
 **Tool Proficiencies:** None